onomondo/nrf-softsim/README.md

 `nrfjprog -f NRF91 --sectorerase --log --program path/to/profile/template.hex`

+Using the `nRF Connect for Desktop` you can write both things in one go as well.
+Just add the template and you application and press `erease and write`.

 Or merge it into your `merged.hex` and flash everything in one go.

-## Understanding the SIM
+## Understanding the SIM - why SoftSIM is possible.

-To be as brief as possible - a SIM is nothing more than a fancy filesystem with the ability to calculate a authentication response to a given authentication challenge.
+To be as brief as possible - a SIM is nothing more than a fancy filesystem with the ability to calculate an authentication response to a given authentication challenge.
 More about that later.

 ### Filesystem operations